What Type of Termite Treatment Is Best

 There are many ways to treat for termites which can include termite dust or foams, termite baiting, termite monitoring stations and a chemical ground treatment.
-Not all of these treatments are carried out on one house it is usually up to the termite technician to try and determine which treatment will best suit the property that needs to be protected and then from there it will come down to what options are affordable.
+Not all of these treatments are carried out on one house it is usually up to the termite technician to try and determine which treatment will best suit the property that needs to be protected.
+From there it will come down to what options are affordable.

-Termite dust for foams:
+Termite dust for foams

-To start with you should understand that arsenic dust has now been banned in occupied residences. there are other safer options that we are able to use.
+To start with you should understand that arsenic dust has now been banned in occupied residences.
+There are other safer options that we are able to use.
 This form of treatment is basically a spot treatment to try and gain colony control.
 While these products can work effectively they need to be applied to all active areas and to gain best results entry points, if this is not done it is very common for these treatments to fail ie not gain colony control and is usually due to the termite technician not identifying all points of activity.

-There are many different termite baits on the market, some baits work better than others but at the end of the day it comes down to what the termites want to eat, at the end of the day the hardest part of a termite baiting job is to get the termites to feed on the bait, once they are feeding it is only a matter of time until the colony is eliminated.
-Termite baits are all insect growth regulators, when termites go to do a moult the active ingredient in the bait stops this and then causes the termite to die. you should understand that the termite workers are the only ones that moult but by effectively eradicating the workers from a nest takes all food sources away in there for the rest of the colony will starve and die.
-If it termite baiting program has been implemented and termites are feeding on the bait it is 100% effective at eliminating that particular colony it does not provide any protection from additional attacks so other strategies need to be implemented to control this.
+There are many different termite baits on the market, some baits work better than others but at the end of the day it comes down to what the termites want to eat.
+The hardest part of a termite baiting job is to get the termites to feed on the bait, once they are feeding it is only a matter of time until the colony is eliminated.
+Termite baits are all insect growth regulators, when termites go to moult the active ingredient in the bait stops this and then causes the termite to die.
+You should understand that the termite workers are the only ones that moult but by effectively eradicating the workers from a nest takes all food sources away in there for the rest of the colony will starve and die.
+If it termite baiting program has been implemented and termites are feeding on the bait it is 100% effective at eliminating that particular colony.
+You should note it does not provide any protection from additional attacks so other strategies need to be implemented to control this.
 All termite baits are a non toxic means of gaining termite control.